dell/csm-docs/content/docs/replication/deployment/powermax.md

 added your clusters to repctl via the `add` command before.

-To create storage classes just run `./repctl create sc --from-config <config-file>` and storage classes would be applied to both clusters.
+To create storage classes just run `./repctl create sc --from-config <config-file>` and storage classes will be applied to both clusters.

 After creating storage classes you can make sure they are in place by using `./repctl get storageclasses` command.

 ### Provisioning Replicated Volumes

-After installing the driver and creating storage classes you are good to create volumes using newly created storage classes.
+After installing the driver and creating storage classes you are good to create volumes using the newly created storage classes.

 On your source cluster, create a PersistentVolumeClaim using one of the replication enabled Storage Classes.